Rebecca West: Politics

 West grew up in a home filled with discussions of world affairs.
 Her father was a journalist who often involved himself in controversial issues.
 He brought home Russian revolutionaries and other political activists, and their debates helped to form West's sensibility, which took shape in novels such as The Birds Fall Down, set in pre-revolution Russia.
 But the crucial event that moulded West's politics was the Dreyfus affair.
 The impressionable Rebecca learned early on just how powerful was the will to persecute minorities and to subject individuals to unreasonable suspicion based on flimsy evidence and mass frenzy.
 West had a keen understanding of the psychology of politics, how movements and causes could sustain themselves on the profound need to believe or disbelieve in a core of values—even in contradiction of reality.

-It would seem that her father's ironic, sceptical temper so penetrated her sensibility that she could not regard any body of ideas as other than a starting point for argument.
 Although she was a militant feminist and active suffragette, and published a perceptive and admiring profile of Emmeline Pankhurst, West also criticised the tactics of Pankhurst's daughter, Christabel, and the sometimes doctrinaire aspects of the Pankhursts' Women's Social and Political Union (WSPU).

 The first major test of West's political outlook was the Bolshevik Revolution.
 Many on the left saw it as the beginning of a new, better world, and the end of the crimes of capitalism.
 West regarded herself as a member of the left, having attended Fabian socialist summer schools as a girl.
 Yet to West, both the Revolution and the revolutionaries were suspect.
 Even before the Bolsheviks took power in October 1917, West expressed her doubts that events in Russia could serve as a model for socialists in Britain or anywhere else.

 West paid a heavy price for her cool reaction to the Russian Revolution; her positions increasingly isolated her.
 When Emma Goldman visited Britain in 1924 after seeing Bolshevik violence firsthand, West was exasperated that British intellectuals ignored Goldman's testimony and her warning against Bolshevik tyranny.

 For all her censures of communism, however, West was hardly an uncritical supporter of Western democracies.
 Thus in 1919–1920, she excoriated the US government for deporting Goldman and for the infamous Palmer Raids.
 She was also appalled at the failure of Western democracies to come to the aid of Republican Spain, and she gave money to the Republican cause.